mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 Some guides recommend asking writers to produce a custom sample for you where you buy it if you like it, but "let them keep it" and pay them nothing if it's not what you're looking for.
 I don't do this, because it violates my fundamental hiring principle.
 I think top-tier writers are uninterested in spending hours on an assignment they'd only *maybe* receive payment for.

 Writing is really hard.
 The ones who are good at it focus on it exclusively.
 People who are expert copywriters and WordPress designers are generally not very good at either.
 If you were searching for someone to perform your brain surgery, how would you feel about a doctor who said, "I'm an expert neurosurgeon and an expert auto mechanic."

+### Hourly rate

+It's natural to assume that a $60/hr writer is substantially better than a $30/hr writer, but I found this not to be the case.
+The rate that writers billed seemed unrelated to the quality of their writing.
+In particular, the best writer I found was also the one who charged the lowest rate ($20/hr).

 ### Bio